|

 sought spiritual sustenance in nature.
 Zede never spoke English perfectly.

-house with tenants upstairs.
-Grandpa and Grandma lived in a big farmhouse
+with tenants upstairs.
+Grandpa and Grandma lived in a big farmhouse filled

-filled with antiques.
+with antiques.
 Zede sometimes wore a bathrobe as a coat.
-Grandpa said
+Grandpa said you can

 Zede had brought the old world with him